-Employer contributions are always pre-tax contributions.
-As a result, you’ll generally owe income tax on that money when you withdraw funds.
+As a result, you’ll generally owe income tax on that money when you withdraw funds (unless the funds go in as Roth-type money).
 That’s because employers get a tax deduction for making those contributions to the plan.

 The IRS says that if somebody got a deduction, somebody will need to pay taxes on the withdrawals.
 That’s even true for nonprofits: The money is generally taxed when it comes out.

 Employee contributions may have more flexibility.
 Depending on how your plan is set up, you can potentially choose from:

 - Pre-tax contributions that reduce your taxable income for the year.
 You’ll generally owe taxes on 100% of the money you withdraw later.